miguelesteras/IF-Microscopy-Assistant/README.md

 # IF-Microscopy-Assistant
-## For the analysis and modelling of Immunofluorescence (IF) cell microscopy
+For the analysis and modelling of Immunofluorescence (IF) cell microscopy.<br>
 This project aims to construct a cloud-based service to help with the analysis and morphological modeling in Immunofluorescence cell microscopy.
 <br><br>
 ## MATLAB (R2017a) code